eclipse-velocitas/cli/docs/PROJECT-CONFIG.md

 ### `version` - string

 The version of the package to use.
-May be a tag, branch or SHA.
+May be specified as:
+- valid semantic version range
+- tag
+- branch (prefixed with an '@')
+- latest

 ### `variables` - Map[string, any]